rayhan028/Chemical-Reaction-Optimization-for-SCM-Transportation/README.md

 ## Overview

 This repository provides the source code implementation of the research paper titled **Transportation Scheduling Optimization by a Collaborative Strategy in Supply Chain Management with Third Party Logistics using Chemical Reaction Optimization**.
-The project proposes a meta-heuristic optimization algorithm named **CRO-SCM (Chemical Reaction Optimization for Supply Chain Management)**, designed to minimize collaborative transportation costs within a supply chain network that integrates third party logistics (TPL) enterprises.
+The research work proposes a meta-heuristic optimization algorithm named **CRO-SCM (Chemical Reaction Optimization for Supply Chain Management)**, designed to minimize collaborative transportation costs within a supply chain network that integrates third party logistics (TPL) enterprises.

 The CRO-SCM algorithm applies the principles of Chemical Reaction Optimization (CRO) to address the NP-hard problem of transportation scheduling in supply chain management.
-It determines optimal routing and vehicle scheduling among manufacturing enterprises, self-support logistics vehicles, and TPL enterprises to minimize total transportation cost and computation time.
+It determines optimal routing and vehicle scheduling among manufacturing enterprises, self-support logistics vehicles, and TPL enterprises to minimize total transportation cost and computation time using local and global solution space.

 ## Key Features